 The system Specifications are identified based on this analysis.

-A TDN is a unique, large and impossible to guess string of numbers associated
+A TDN is a unique and impossible-to-guess string of characters associated

-with a cash value.
-The long string of numbers is called the
+with a value denominated in the country's legal tender.
+The long string of characters is called the

 Here are the main features of TDNSYS and Transferable Digital Notes (TDNs):

 - Centralized, only the central bank controls the digital cash.
 The central bank distributes

 TDNs to the retail banks instantly.
 Retail banks make them available to their customers in the